Everything You Need to Know about the Unique Roman Ruins of Acinipo

 Facilities at Acinipo

 When you arrive at Acinipo you’ll notice that there is a small office at the entrance.
 There’s a very nice man that works there who will point you in the right direction and tell you about some of the site’s history (he only speaks Spanish though).
-There are plaques along the route which offer explanations in both Spanish and English though.
+There are information boards along the route that offer explanations in both Spanish and English though.
 The entrance to the site is also where you’ll find the toilets.

 Parking at Acinipo